-2. METRIC CONTRACTION IN CAT(0)-SPACES
+2. Metric contraction in CAT(0)-spaces

 In this section we collect some geometric properties of CAT(0)-spaces needed in the later sections.
-We use the books [3, 4, 7] as our main references.
+We use the books [3, 4, 7] as the main references.

 2.1.
 Shortest distance projections.
 A proper CAT(0)-space has strong convexity properties which we summarize in this subsection.